alexdlaird/amazon-orders/docs/index.rst

         print(f"{order.order_number} - {order.grand_total}")

-If desired fields are populated as ``None``, set ``full_details=True`` (or pass ``--full-details`` to the ``history`` command), since by default it is ``False``, as it can slow down querying.
-Have a look at `the Order entity's docs <https://amazon-orders.readthedocs.io/api.html#amazonorders.entity.order.Order>`_ to see what fields aren't populated unless this is set.
+If desired fields are populated as ``None``, set ``full_details=True`` (or pass ``--full-details`` to the ``history`` command), since by default it is ``False`` (it will slow down querying).
+Have a look at `the Order entity's docs <https://amazon-orders.readthedocs.io/api.html#amazonorders.entity.order.Order>`_ to see what fields are only populated with full details.

 Dive Deeper
 ===========